sueddeutsche/editron/README.md

 const controller = new Controller(jsonSchema, data);
 ```

-Adding editors to a single `Controller`-instance, use the options or add them directory.
+Adding editors to a single `Controller`-instance, use the options or add them directly.
 Using options, you build the
 complete editors-list

 ```javascript